globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 HTTP Headers
 ------------
-The system implements a large set of HTTP headers specifically configured to improve the software security and achieves `score A <https://securityheaders.com/?q=https%3A%2F%2Ftry.globaleaks.org&followRedirects=on>`_ by `Security Headers <https://securityheaders.com/>`_ and `score A <https://observatory.mozilla.org/analyze/try.globaleaks.org>`_ by `Mozilla Observatory <https://observatory.mozilla.org/>`_.
+The system implements a large set of HTTP headers specifically configured to improve the software security and achieves `score A+ <https://securityheaders.com/?q=https%3A%2F%2Ftry.globaleaks.org&followRedirects=on>`_ by `Security Headers <https://securityheaders.com/>`_ and `score A+ <https://observatory.mozilla.org/analyze/try.globaleaks.org>`_ by `Mozilla Observatory <https://observatory.mozilla.org/>`_.

 Strict-Transport-Security
 +++++++++++++++++++++++++